About us

 About the role

-We are seeking a Parenting Counsellor to support women in custody and post‑release to strengthen their parenting skills, rebuild family relationships, and transition safely back into their communities.
+We are seeking an experienced Parenting Counsellor to support women in custody and post‑release to strengthen their parenting capacity, rebuild family relationships, and transition safely back into the community.

-You will provide trauma‑informed, culturally responsive parenting support to women at Bandyup and Boronia Prisons and in the community.
-This role focuses on helping mothers develop confidence in their parenting, understand child development, and maintain healthy connections with their children and families.
+You will deliver trauma-informed, evidence-based parenting interventions to women at Bandyup and Boronia Prisons and in the community.

-This is a part-time position 22.5 hours a week on a fixed-term contract until June 2027.
+This is a part-time position 22.5 hours a week rostered Tuesday to Thursday on a fixed-term contract until June 2027.
 This role will be based in Gosnells, with travel required across the Perth Metropolitan area.

 Key responsibilities

-• Work collaboratively with corrective services and community partners.
+- Work collaboratively with corrective services, child protection, and community service providers

 Key Selection Criteria